Spring 2021 Course Registration and Fees

-In accordance with directives regarding the coronavirus disease (COVID-19) from the University of Chicago's President and Provost, the ELI's Summer 2020 offerings will be taught remotely.
+In accordance with directives regarding the coronavirus disease (COVID-19) from the University of Chicago's President and Provost, the ELI's offerings will be taught remotely until further notice.

 Note: All courses require an intake interview/evaluation.

-**Remaining seats are reserved for UChicago PhD, Masters, and College students, and Postdocs only
+If indicated ** = remaining seats reserved for UChicago PhD, Masters, College students and Postdocs only

 - PhD students: $100 per course